12 Jul Trouser Block – Fitting Toile

 I’d also like to cover some of my student questions regarding toile making:

-- Yes, within reason, I always use calico for toileing.
-It's a light fabric that reveals all fitting faults and represents the stability of all woven fabrics.
+- Yes, within reason, I always use calico for first samples or making my toile.
+It’s a light fabric that reveals all fitting faults and represents the stability of all woven fabrics.

 - No you don’t have to pre-wash calico before using.
 The toile is a momentary item in your block development process and it’s usefulness ends once the fitting faults have been transferred back to your pattern.
 They usually end up in the bin.

 - Yes, the toile needs to be as accurate as possible, all the way from tracing the new block pattern, to adding seam allowances, to cutting, sewing and finally pressing the toile.
 (Confession: in this respect I’m a millimetre nerd. 😉 )